franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 Let's build a simple application that uses OAuth 2.0 and oidc.
 The idea is to show

 - how to use 3rd party Auth and Identity providers
-- how to integrate those mechanisms with something familar to the web platform: session cookies!
+- how to integrate those mechanisms with something familiar to the web platform: session cookies!
 - how to easily manage sessions in the Request-Response web app cycle (no libs here!)
 - how the session can be structured to be self contained for a stateless session management
 - security implications